-The UE shall send one Event A3 triggered measurement report for each neighboring cell, with a measurement reporting delay less than [1280] ms for Cell 2 from the beginning of time period T2.
+The UE shall send one Event A3 triggered measurement report for each neighboring cell, with a measurement reporting delay less than 1280 ms for Cell 2 from the beginning of time period T2.
 The measurement reporting delay is derived based on the requirements for intra-frequency measurement in clause 9.2.6 plus 80 ms, considering that the frist MeasGapId #1 occasion in T2 may collide with the pre-configured gap activation delay.